nonimage/wordpress-with-git/README.md

 	git commit -am "Added theme and database details"

-Add any existing plugins and uploads
+Add any existing plugins

+Add any existing uploads (these are not version controlled as they are managed by the CMS and could make your repo huge)